Annie Chen: 2014−present

 After taking almost a year hiatus from acting she returned to the small screen in late 2014 with the TVBS drama Boysitter.
 The drama is about a single unwed mother played by Chen who has to decide if she will take back her irresponsible ex-boyfriend and father of her child played by River Huang or be with her more mature and reliable co-worker played by Melvin Sia.

 In 2016, she acted in the Taiwanese film White Lies, Black Lies.

 Personal life

 In January 2022, Chen and actor George Hu announced their engagement on Instagram.
 The couple had worked together on the 2012 television series Love, Now and the 2013 drama Love Around.
+They married in the United States in July 2023.